 Landlords are no longer able to deduct all of their finance costs from their property income.
 They will instead receive a basic rate reduction from their income tax liability for their finance costs.
-To give landlords time to adjust, the change is being introduced gradually from April 2017, over four years.
-The restriction in the relief is being phased in as follows:
+To give landlords time to adjust, the change was introduced gradually from April 2017, over four years.

-- in 2017/18, the deduction from property income is restricted to 75% of finance costs, with the remaining 25% being available as a basic rate tax reduction - in 2018/19, 50% finance costs deduction and 50% given as a basic rate tax reduction - in 2019/20, 25% finance costs deduction and 75% given as a basic rate tax reduction - from 2020/21, all financing costs incurred by a landlord will be given as a basic rate tax reduction.
+- in 2019/20, the deduction from property income is restricted to 75% of finance costs, with the remaining 25% being available as a basic rate tax reduction - in 2020/21, all financing costs incurred by a landlord are given as a basic rate tax reduction.